Affine Grassmannians and Geometric Satake Equivalences: Affine Grassmannians

 The positive loop group $L^+\calG_\fraka$ is representable by a reduced affine connected group scheme of infinite type over $k$.
 Then $L^+\calG_\fraka\subset LG$ is a closed subgroup scheme.
 The \emph{(partial) affine flag variety $\Fl_\fraka$} is the fpqc-sheaf on the category of affine $k$-algebras associated with the functor

 The affine flag variety $\Fl_\fraka$ is a strict ind-scheme of ind-finite type and separated over $k$, cf. \cite[Theorem 1.4]{PR}.
 We explain some of its basic structure.
-For the rest of this subsection, let $k$ be a separably closed field. \\ \emph{Connected components of $\Fl_\fraka$:} In general, $\Fl_\fraka$ is not connected.
+For the rest of this subsection, let $k$ be an algebraically closed field. \\ \emph{Connected components of $\Fl_\fraka$:} In general, $\Fl_\fraka$ is not connected.
 The connected components are given as follows, cf. \cite{PR}.

 Let $\pi_1(G)$ be the algebraic fundamental group of $G$, cf. Borovoi \cite{Bo}.
 The group $\pi_1(G)$ is a finitely generated abelian group, and can be defined as the quotient of the coweight lattice by the coroot lattice of $G_\sF$.
-Since $k$ is separably closed, $I=\Gal(\sF/F)$ is the inertia group.
+Since $k$ is algebraically closed, $I=\Gal(\sF/F)$ is the inertia group.
 Then $I$ acts on $\pi_1(G)$, and we denote by $\pi_1(G)_I$ the group of coinvariants.
 There is a functorial surjective group morphism $\kappa_G\colon LG(k)\to \pi_1(G)_I$, cf. Kottwitz \cite[\S 7]{Kott}.
 By \cite[\S 2.a.2]{PR}, the morphism $\kappa_G$ extends to a locally constant morphism of ind-group schemes

 and induces an isomorphism on the groups of connected components $\pi_0(LG)\simeq \pi_1(G)_I$.
 Since $L^+\calG_\fraka$ is connected, the morphism $\kappa_G$ also defines a bijection $\pi_0(\Fl_\fraka)\simeq \pi_1(G)_I$. \\ \emph{Schubert varieties in $\Fl_\fraka$:} The reduced $L^+\calG_\fraka$-orbits in $\Fl_\fraka$ are called Schubert varieties.
 Their basic structure is as follows.